sksoumik/detect-covid-19-app/README.md

 # detect-covid-19
-Covid-19 detection from X-ray images using Computer Vision
+Covid-19 detection from X-ray images using Computer Vision and deploying ML model to a Flask server.

 ---
 ### Run the project: